TikTok sale deadline will pass, though regulators will hold off on enforcing divestiture

-The Treasury Department told TikTok executives Friday that it would not extend the deadline, but also said it won’t yet compel the sale, according to a person familiar with the private discussions who requested anonymity to discuss them.
+The Treasury Department told TikTok executives Friday that it would not extend the deadline, but also said it won’t yet compel the sale, according to a person familiar with the private discussions who spoke on the condition of anonymity to discuss them.

 “There is no formal extension, but no plans to enforce anything,” the person said.